open-socialism/open-socialism-site/introduction.md

 ##### 'DC is fair and equitable.
 Anyone can through work become rich and each individual has freedom and equal rights.'

-Fundamental to DC propaganda is everyone is equal and the notion of freedom.
+Fundamental to DC propaganda is the notion that everyone is equal and freedom.
 Let's look into those.

 ##### Equality